Tugcga/Path-Finder/assemblyscript/README.md

 The third scene demonstrate the complex usage of the path finding and collision avoidance.
 A number of agents moves on navigation mesh to random destination points.

 <img src="../images/pc_scene_03.png" width="400" />

+This application use the old version of the module.
+The functionality is the same, but there are some difference with the module import process.
+The old version used the AssemblyScript loader, but current version use automatically generated bindings.